 Itchy eyes.
 Endless sneezing.
 Scratchy throat.
 Irritated ears.
 Troubled breathing.
 And now, you can add “neglected blog” to my growing list of allergy symptoms.

 I’ve been trying to figure out why this year’s allergy season is hitting me so hard.
-Why, I can hardly remember having any difficulties last year!
+I can hardly remember having any difficulties last year!
 What’s going on this year?
 Has the weather really messed up the plants and trees so much that their pollen output is going haywire?
 Maybe the air has more impurities, making things that much worse for allergy sufferers.
 Could it be that my backyard is somehow suddenly hiding an invisible forest of the maples, oaks, and birches?
-Continue reading Newly-discovered allergy medication
+Continue reading Newly-discovered Allergy Medication

 Meet Simon.
 Simon is the father-in-law of Tom’s friend.
 He grows fields of sweet potatoes, and is also a dear, sweet man.
 So I guess that makes “Simon, The Sweet Potato Farmer” a title that can be interpreted two ways.
 Once again, here’s Tom.